Gondolin Security Design¶

 - Host (TypeScript)

-SandboxControllerspawns and manages QEMUSandboxServerimplements the virtio-serial control plane, VFS RPC service, and network backendQemuNetworkBackendimplements an Ethernet/IP/TCP stack and HTTP/TLS bridging-
+SandboxControllerspawns and manages QEMUSandboxServerimplements the virtio-serial control plane, VFS RPC service, and network backendQemuNetworkBackendimplements an Ethernet/IP/TCP stack, HTTP/TLS mediation, optional SSH egress proxying, and optional explicit mapped TCP egress-

 VFS providers implement programmable filesystem behavior (based on NodeJS's upcoming VFS)